Transition metal porphyrin complexes

 Transition metal porphyrin complexes are a family of coordination complexes of the conjugate base of porphyrins.
-Iron porphyrin complexes occur widely in Nature, which has stimulated extensive studies on related synthetic complexes.
+Iron porphyrin complexes occur widely in nature, which has stimulated extensive studies on related synthetic complexes.
 The metal-porphyrin interaction is a strong one such that metalloporphyrins are thermally robust.
 They are catalysts and exhibit rich optical properties, although these complexes remain mainly of academic interest.

+Structure

+Porphyrin complexes consist of a square planar MN4 core.
+The periphery of the porphyrins, consisting of sp2-hybridized carbons, generally display only small deviations from planarity.
+Additionally, the metal is often not centered in the N4 plane.

+Large metals such as zirconium, tantalum, and molybdenum tend to bind two porphyrin ligands.
+Some [M(OEP)]2 feature a multiple bonds between the metals.

 Formation

 Metal porphyrin complexes are almost always prepared by direct reaction of a metal halide with the free porphyrin, abbreviated here as H2P: